A violation of global symmetries from replica wormholes and the fate of black hole remnants: Introduction

-The primary goal of this paper is to show that if a global symmetry is present in the effective description in any theory of quantum gravity,\footnote{Here, we can consider the case where the global symmetry is present in the effective description up to arbitrarily large energy scales.} then the presence of (replica) wormholes in the Euclidean path integral of the theory leads to a non-perturbative violation of this global symmetry.\footnote{There have been several past papers making the connection between the existence of wormhole solutions and the violation of global symmetries in quantum gravity \cite{Kallosh:1995hi, ABBOTT1989687}.
-However, the wormholes discussed in this paper are different in nature, {\it i.e.}~they appear because we are considering the gravitational path integral in the presence of multiple boundaries. }
+The primary goal of this paper is to show that if a global symmetry is present in the effective description in any theory of quantum gravity,\footnote{Here, we can consider the case where the global symmetry is present in the effective description up to arbitrarily large energy scales.} then the presence of (replica) wormholes in the Euclidean path integral of the theory leads to a non-perturbative violation of this global symmetry.\footnote{There are other works in the literature that discussed the connection between the existence of wormhole solutions and the violation of global symmetries in quantum gravity \cite{Kallosh:1995hi, ABBOTT1989687}.
+However, the wormholes discussed in this paper are different in nature, {\it i.e.}~here they appear in the gravitational path integral due to the presence of multiple components of boundaries. }

-To probe the violation of charge conservation, we compute the scattering probability between states with different global symmetry charges.
-On a black hole background, we find that this probability is non-zero.
-In contrast to our common intuition from quantum field theory, this implies that states with different global symmetry charges in quantum gravity are non-orthogonal and could form an over-complete basis.
+We examine the violation of charge conservation by computing the scattering probability between states with different global symmetry charges.
+In a black hole background, we discover that this probability is non-zero.
+This is in contrast to the common intuition from quantum field theory: instead of living in different superselection sectors with zero overlapping probability, the states with different global symmetry charges in quantum gravity are non-orthogonal and could form an over-complete basis.
 Consequently, to understand whether small black holes or remnants indeed disobey the ``central dogma'' discussed above, we determine the minimal basis of charged states that spans the space of states for such objects.
-In contrast to the previous analysis, which suggests that the dimension of this basis is equal to the number of unitary irreducible representations of the global symmetry group \cite{Banks:2010zn},\footnote{Of course, in the case of a continuous symmetry group, this number is infinite. } we find that the dimension is always given by $\sim \,e^{S_\text{BH}}$ after considering the contribution of connected geometries in the gravitational path integral.
-The result is now consistent with the ``central dogma'' and suggests that, in principle, black holes that carry a global symmetry charge can fully evaporate.
+In contrast to the previous analysis, which suggests that the dimension of this basis is equal to the number of unitary irreducible representations of the global symmetry group \cite{Banks:2010zn},\footnote{Of course, in the case of a continuous symmetry group, this number is infinite. } we find that the dimension is always given by $\sim \,e^{S_\text{BH}}$ after considering the contribution of connected geometries in the gravitational path integral.\footnote{ In particular, at late time of the black hole evaporation with small $S_\text{BH}$, the symmetry violation can be observed in the measurement of the overlap probability between a reasonably small number of sectors with different charges.} The result is now consistent with the ``central dogma'' and suggests that, in principle, black holes that carry a global symmetry charge can fully evaporate.